JUSTadICE-CHaN/JUSTaMudaeBot/README.md

 ## Credits

 Credits to [Znunu’s EzMudae](https://github.com/Znunu/EzMudae) for the amazing module that allowed this project to even function in the first place and [JasonYuan869’s regex implementation](https://github.com/JasonYuan869/AutoWaifuClaimerV3).

+## License

+Released under MIT.
+See `LICENSE` for details.

 ## Disclaimer